xieyu/vim-assist/readme.md

 * `<c-k>`   select pre one

 ##FileNavigation##
-File navigation is used to quick search the files with stroke type, it's like command-T, or ctrl-p plugin, there are tow commands
+File navigation is used to quick search the files with filename pattern it's like command-T, or ctrl-p plugin, there are tow commands
 ``Fn`` and ``Fndir``.

 ###Fndir###